black-sheepp/AI-talkingdocs/README.md

 My project is a PDFChat application built using ReactJS Vite Framework, MongoDB for data storage, JWT for user authentication and authorization, and Node.js with Express.js for the backend.
 It also utilizes various libraries and tools for efficient development, including dotenv for environment variable management, Langchain and its vector store for language processing, Multer for file uploads, and Axios for making requests to the backend.
 The project is styled with Tailwind CSS and Shadcn Framework for a sleek user interface.

-For the front-end part, I used Vite ReactJS along with Tailwind CSS to make the user interface look good, and I used Styled Module CSS to style components.
-I also added some Shadcn components like Profile Menu, buttons, forms, and input fields to make them look nice.

 On the back-end, I used Node.js with Express.js for handling requests and MongoDB to store user information and manage user logins.
 To keep things secure, I used JSON Web Tokens for user authentication, making sure that only authorized users could access certain parts of the project.

 For handling PDF files, I used a tool called Multer to store the files and their locations in the database.
 Then, I processed the uploaded PDFs, breaking them into smaller parts and storing them in a HNSW Vector Store provided by Langchain.
 This journey expanded my skills and gave me a better understanding of the possibilities offered by advanced technology like Langchain and RAG.